Certified nurse-midwife

 REGULATION OF THE PROFESSION

-Certified nurse-midwives are regulated at 2 different levels.
+CNMs are regulated at two different levels.
 Licensing occurs at the state level and falls under specific state laws.
-As with other advanced practice nurses, license requirements for CNMs can vary from state to state.
+As with other advanced practice nurses, license requirements for CNMs vary from state to state.
+They follow the legal requirements of the state where they practice.

 Certification is done through a national organization and all states have the same requirements for professional practice standards.
-Only graduates of nurse-midwifery programs accredited by the ACNM are eligible to take the certification exam given by the ACNM Certification Council, Inc.
+Only graduates of nurse-midwifery programs accredited by the ACNM are eligible to take the certification exam given by the AMCB.

 References

 American College of Nurse-Midwives.
-ACNM Position Statement.
-Midwifery/Nurse-Midwifery education and certification in the United States.
+Position statement: Certified nurse-midwife and certified midwife education and certification in the United States.

 Version Info